SOFTS-London cocoa recovers as worries over tight supplies dominate

 COFFEE

-* Dealers said while it remains hot and dry in top producer Brazil, there have been no crop warnings and rain is expected in the coming weeks across all coffee growing regions.
+* Dealers said that while it remained hot and dry in top producer Brazil, in a period when additional moisture would be desirable, rain was expected in the coming days across all coffee growing regions.

-* Dealers said farmers in top robusta producer Vietnam have started to pick early ripened cherries, encouraged as they are by high local prices.
+* Dealers said farmers in top robusta producer Vietnam had started to pick early ripened cherries, encouraged by high local prices.

-* They also said rainfall in the country's key coffee growing region has been very heavy.
+* They also said rainfall in the country's key coffee growing region had been very heavy.

-(Reporting by Maytaal Angel in London; Editing by Kirsten Donovan and Alison Williams)
+(Reporting by Marcelo Teixeira in New York and Maytaal Angel in London; Editing by Kirsten Donovan and Alison Williams)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.